deeplearning4j/deeplearning4j-docs/machine-learning-algorithms.md

 * Heavy feature engineering: The flip side of a decision tree's explanatory power is that it requires heavy feature engineering.
 When dealing with unstructured data or data with latent factors, this makes decision trees sub-optimal.
 Neural networks are clearly superior in this regard.

 ## Random Forest

+Random forests are made of many decision trees.
+They are ensembles of decision trees, each decision tree created by using a subset of the attributes used to classify a given population (they are sub-trees, see above).
+Those decision trees vote on how to classify a given instance of input data, and the random forest bootstraps those votes to choose the best prediction.
+This is done to prevent overfitting, a common flaw of decision trees.

 ## Support-Vector Machine (SVM)